-1. Risks relating to the impact of current macro-economic condition
+1. Risks relating to the impact of current macro-economic conditions

-The international macroeconomic environment and the economic trends are characterised by significant uncertainty related to: (i) risks of a global economic slowdown or a possible recession; (ii) adoption of restrictive monetary policy decisions from the central banks; (iii) supply-side bottlenecks which could result in high, widespread and persistent inflation; (iv) persistence of the Russia-Ukraine conflict and the escalation of geopolitical tensions culminating in the outbreak of Middle East conflicts, potentially exacerbating downside risks to the growth pattern and upside risks to the inflation outlook; (v) the risk of outspread of pandemics (including variants of COVID-19), potentially leading to restrictions affecting economic activities.
+The international macroeconomic environment and the economic trends are characterised by significant uncertainty related to: (i) risks of a global economic slowdown or a possible recession; (ii) the implementation of protectionist trade policies and import tariffs and the potential for a trade war, particularly between the United States and several other countries; (iii) persistence of the Russia-Ukraine conflict and the escalation of geopolitical tensions culminating in the outbreak of Middle East conflicts, potentially exacerbating downside risks to the growth pattern and upside risks to the inflation outlook; (iv) supply-side bottlenecks which could result in high, widespread and persistent inflation; (v) the risk of outspread of pandemics (including variants of COVID-19), potentially leading to restrictions affecting economic activities; (vi) adoption of restrictive monetary policy decisions from the central banks.